Amanda Freed: Early life and college career

 Born in Fountain Valley, California and raised in nearby Cypress, Freed went to Pacifica High School in Garden Grove.
 As a pitcher in high school, Amanda won numerous awards, including the Gatorade National Female Athlete of the Year and Gatorade Softball Player of the Year.
 As a senior in high school, Freed was rank the top pitcher in the world and even threw five perfect games.

 As the top softball recruit in 1998, Freed decided to attend UCLA where she played for the UCLA Bruins softball team from 1999 to 2002.
 To this day (2018) Freed stats at UCLA are impressive.
 Freed holds records in the top 10 for eight categories of pitching and eight categories of hitting.

 International playing career

-Freed played for a number of years as part of the for the United States women's national softball team, winning gold at the Canadian Cup and World Cup in 2002, the team won gold at 2003 Pan American Games, 2004 Summer Olympics, and 2006 World Cup of Softball.
+Freed played for a number of years as part of the United States women's national softball team, winning gold at the Canadian Cup and World Cup in 2002, the team won gold at 2003 Pan American Games, 2004 Summer Olympics, and 2006 World Cup of Softball.
 Amanda was also an alternate at the 2000 Olympics, where the team won gold.
 Making the team in 2004, Freed made four appearances contributing a double and scoring three runs.